Psychology in Schools and Education

 Rena F. Subotnik, PhD

-Rena began her position as director of the Center for Psychology in the Schools and Education at APA in January 2002.
+Dr. Subotnik began her position as director of the Center for Psychology in the Schools and Education at APA in January 2002.
 Before she came to APA, she was a professor of education at Hunter College, where she coordinated the secondary education program and served as research and curriculum liaison to the Hunter College laboratory schools (grades PK-12).
 In 1997-1998, Subotnik was an APA congressional fellow in child policy with then U.S. Senator Jeff Bingaman, D-N.M., a member of the Senate Health, Education, Labor and Pensions Committee.
 Her fellowship assignment involved drafting and promoting legislation related to teacher quality, which led to passage of Title II of the Higher Education Act in 1998.
 Since the fellowship, Subotnik has been actively involved in the community of scholars and practitioners concerned about federal policy related to teacher education.

 Subotnik has been awarded grants from the McDonnell Foundation, the National Science Foundation, the Institute for Education Sciences, Jack Kent Cooke Foundation, Camille and Henry Dreyfus Foundation, the American Psychological Foundation, U.S. Department of Education Javits program and the Spencer Foundation.

-Additional edited books include "Methodologies for Conducting Research on Giftedness," "Developing Giftedness and Talent Across the Life Span" (2009, written with Frances Horowitz and Dona Matthews), "Optimizing Student Success with the Other Three R's" (2006, written with Robert Sternberg), "The Scientific Basis of Educational Productivity" (2005, with Robert Sternberg), "The International Handbook of Research on Giftedness and Talent" (2nd Edition, 2000, written with Kurt Heller, Franz Monks and Robert Sternberg), "Remarkable Women: Perspectives on Female Talent Development" (1997, written with Karen Arnold and Kathleen Noble), and "Beyond Terman: Contemporary Longitudinal Studies of Giftedness and Talent" (1994, written with Karen Arnold).
+Additional edited books include APA publications, "Methodologies for Conducting Research on Giftedness," "Developing Giftedness and Talent Across the Life Span" (2009, written with Frances Horowitz and Dona Matthews), as well as "Optimizing Student Success with the Other Three R's" (2006, written with Robert Sternberg), "The Scientific Basis of Educational Productivity" (2005, with Robert Sternberg), "The International Handbook of Research on Giftedness and Talent" (2nd Edition, 2000, written with Kurt Heller, Franz Monks and Robert Sternberg), "Remarkable Women: Perspectives on Female Talent Development" (1997, written with Karen Arnold and Kathleen Noble), and "Beyond Terman: Contemporary Longitudinal Studies of Giftedness and Talent" (1994, written with Karen Arnold).

 Geesoo Maie Lee